 D. Temporary License.
-Within twenty (20) days of the receipt of a completed application for licensing, and upon request of an applicant, the Commission may issue a temporary license to the applicant unless the background investigation undertaken discloses that the applicant has a criminal history, or unless other grounds sufficient to disqualify the applicant are apparent on the face of the application.
+Within twenty (20) days of the receipt of a completed application for licensing, and upon request of an applicant, the Commission may issue a temporary license to the applicant unless the background investigation undertaken discloses that the applicant has a criminal history, or unless other ground sufficient to disqualify the applicant are apparent on the face of the application.
 The temporary license shall become void and be of no effect upon either (1) the issuance of the license; (2) the issuance of a notice of denial; or (3) ninety (90) days after the licensee has begun working.

 E. Eligibility Determination.
-The Commission shall review a person's prior activities, criminal record, if any, and reputation, habits, and associations to make a finding concerning the eligibility of an applicant or Key Employee or Primary Management Official of an applicant, for employment or involvement in a gaming operation.
-Upon completion of the investigation, the Commission shall either issue a license or deny the application.
-If the Commission determines that employment or involvement of the Person or applicant poses a threat to the public interest or to the effective regulation of a Gaming Activity, or creates or enhances dangers of unsuitable, unfair, or illegal practices, methods, or activities in the conduct of Gaming Activities, the Commission shall deny the application.
+The Commission shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of an applicant, Key Employee, or Primary Management Official for granting of a gaming license.
+If the Commission, in applying the standards in this Gaming Ordinance, determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, the Commission shall deny the license application.